-- 1. This Complaint seeks to remedy Defendants' continuing failure to warn individuals in California that they are being exposed to lead and lead compounds (collectively, "Lead"), chemicals known to the State of California to cause cancer and birth defects and other reproductive harm.
-Such exposures have occurred, and continue to occur, through the manufacture, distribution, sale and use of Defendants' jeweled boxes (the "Products").
-Consumers, including pregnant women and children, are exposed to Lead when they use, touch or otherwise come into contact with the Products. - 2.
-Under California's Proposition 65, Health and Safety Code §25249.5, et sea., it is unlawful for businesses to knowingly and intentionally expose individuals in California to chemicals known to the State to cause cancer, birth defects or other reproductive harm without providing clear and reasonable warnings to individuals prior to their exposure.
-Defendants introduce Products contaminated with significant quantities of Lead into the California marketplace, exposing consumers of their Products, many of whom are pregnant women and children, to Lead. - 3.
-Despite the fact that Defendants expose pregnant women, children and other consumers to Lead, Defendants provide no warnings whatsoever about the carcinogenic or reproductive hazards associated with Lead exposure.
+- 1. This Complaint seeks to remedy Defendants' continuing failure to warn individuals in California that they are being exposed to lead and lead compounds (collectively, "Lead"), chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+Such exposures have occurred, and continue to occur, through the manufacture, distribution, sale and use of Defendants' CD and DVD wallets and organizers (the "Products").
+Consumers, including children and pregnant women, are exposed to Lead when they use the Products. - 2.
+Under California's Proposition 65, Health and Safety Code § 25249.5, et seq., it is unlawful for businesses to knowingly and intentionally expose individuals in California to chemicals known to the State to cause cancer, birth defects or other reproductive harm without providing clear and reasonable warnings to individuals prior to their exposure.
+Defendants introduce Products contaminated with significant quantities of Lead into the California marketplace, exposing consumers of their Products, many of whom are children and pregnant women, to Lead. - 3.
+Despite the fact that Defendants expose children, pregnant women and other consumers to Lead, Defendants provide no warnings whatsoever about the carcinogenic or reproductive hazards associated with Lead exposure.
 Defendants' conduct thus violates the warning provision of Proposition 65.
-Health & Safety Code §25249.6.
+Health & Safety Code § 25249.6.